dcdpr/did-btc1/chapters/Update-Beacons.md

     Beacon Coordinator->>Bitcoin node:Broadcast Bitcoin tx
 ```

-#### Process Beacon Signal
+#### Process SMTAggregate Beacon Signal

-::Beacon Signals:: broadcast from SMTAggregator Beacons are expected to be a Bitcoin
+::Beacon Signals:: broadcast from SMTAggregate Beacons are expected to be a Bitcoin
 transaction with the first transaction output of the format
 `[OP_RETURN, OP_PUSH32, 32Bytes]`, where the 32 bytes are interpreted as a root
 to a ::Sparse Merkle Tree:: (SMT) that aggregates a set of hashes of ::DID Update